 Are you interested in building a covered arena for your horses or for a possible business venture?
 The first point to realize about building or buying your own arena is that it will likely be a business venture.
-It’s true that many owners want to buy an equine arena for convenience, so that they can have a property to train their horses during off-season.
-However, many people who actually own riding arenas state that the upkeep of a large arena is at least a part time job if not a full time career.
+It’s true that many owners want to buy an equine arena for convenience so that they can have a property to train their horses during the off-season.
+However, many people who actually own riding arenas state that the upkeep of a large arena is at least a part-time job if not a full-time career.
 You may have to spend more time managing your arena or at least hire someone to help you with such an involved project.

 Buying or Building your Own Covered Arena?

 These issues will also concern you if you are looking for a pre-existing arena.
 If the horse arena is too small then it will be a bad investment.
 Additionally, if the quality of construction is low (not in general, but in particular to the well-being of equine life) then it may be worth it to build your own arena.
 You may shudder at the thought of building your own covered riding arena since this will involve hiring an expensive contractor.
 Indeed, some indoor arenas can cost several thousand dollars to complete.